Edstro/resonance-rcm-module/README.md

 🖼️ Look for the post containing the phrase:
 **“spread_resonance(x)”**

-_The image is the key.
-Without it, the module will remain inert._
+_The images is the key.
+Without them, the module will remain inert._

 ---